ChristianFischer/gemi/README.md

 * *bin/*
   * *bin/gemi-player* - The default emulator frontend, controlled via commandline options and using SDL to play audio and video or handle input.
+  * *bin/gemi-debugger* - A simple debugger frontend to observe a game's behaviour during execution.
+This is planned to include viewing the device memory, CPU state and PPU/APU data like sprites and tiles.
-  * *bin/wasm-player* - A wrapper around the emulator core which provides bindings to web assembly to allow to create a web frontend
+  * *bin/wasm-player* - A wrapper around the emulator core which provides bindings to web assembly to allow to create a web frontend.

 * *tests/*
   * *tests/shared/* - A shared library providing functionality to automatically